hdarjus/exams.mylearn/README.md

 ===============================

-The function `exams2mylearn` in `exams2mylearn.R` can generate multiple-select questions with a simple feedback option in Learn's import format.
+The function `exams2mylearn` in `exams2mylearn.R` can generate multiple-select questions with a simple feedback option in Learn’s import format.
 The imported questions can be organized into exams in the Learning Activities.

 Dependencies:

-* libxml2 (it was on my Ubuntu by default)
+-   libxml2 (it was on my Ubuntu by default)
-* pandoc
+-   pandoc
-* recent R version
+-   recent R version

 The question import functionality has to be turned on by the Learn development team per course.
-Their address is "learn" `at` "wu" `dot` "ac" `dot` "at".
+Their address is “learn” `at` “wu” `dot` “ac” `dot` “at”.

 Demo
 ----